 “A pretty resume makes a good resume.”

 Of course, you want your resume to be visually appealing, but complex formatting can cause you trouble.
-Today, most job-apply services parse resumes, destroying any format you use.
+Today, most application tracking systems parse resumes, destroying any format you use.
 Fancy formatting could even cause transcription issues, changing your compelling resume into gobbledygook.
 Best to keep is simple.

 “We are not writing my resume in Times New Roman?”